 Mr. Whitney speaks French, German and Russian and is the author of “Spy Trader,” a biography about the East German lawyer and Cold War go-between Wolfgang Vogel, which was published by Times Books/Random House in June 1993 and Siedler Verlag, Berlin in September 1993.
 He also edited “The WMD Mirage,” a collection of documents about Iraq’s history of weapons of mass destruction and the Bush administration’s decision to go to war in 2003 on a false premise based on outdated intelligence, published by PublicAffairs in 2005.

 Mr. Whitney, a talented amateur pianist and organist, also wrote “All The Stops,” a book about pipe organs in America published by PublicAffairs in 2003.

 Born on October 12, 1943, in Milford, Massachusetts, Mr. Whitney received a A.B. degree (magna cum laude) in French history and literature from Harvard College in 1965.
-He and his wife, Heidi Whitney, have two children, Alexandra Whitney, director of research and exhibitions at an art gallery in Manhattan, and Stefan Whitney, a Foreign Service Officer, and three grandchildren.
+He and his wife, Heidi Whitney, have two children, Alexandra Whitney, director of research and exhibitions at an art gallery in Manhattan, and Stefan Whitney, a Foreign Service Officer, and four grandchildren.